Jessica James and the Outlaws

 Jessica James and the Outlaws was a 1960s American girl vocal trio.
 The group of Bernadette Carroll, Denise Ferri and Peggy Santiglia recorded singles under their own name and also sang backing for singers such as Frankie Valli.
+Santiglia and Carroll had both, separately, been members of The Angels.

 The girls were recorded by producers including Charlie Calello, Herb Bernstein, Bob Crewe and Bob Gaudio.